spj2401Dev/JustBingo/README.md

 5. **Multiple Field Types**: Flexibility to create various types of fields.
 6. **Perfect for Every Daily Standup**: Make your daily meetings more engaging and fun!

+## Usage
+When you first load up the page, there will be nothing.
+You need to navigate to "/admin".
+There you will be first of all prompted to login.
+The default logins are `admin' and 'password`.
+On there you can add your words.
+You need at least 25 (5x5) to not have any empty fields.
+After that you can just navigate back to the "/" page and you will be served your bingo grid in a random order :D Have fun!

 ## Self-hosting

 ### Natively